coste-v/kubernetes_infra_tutorial/Part3.md

 ## A. Setting up Airflow on Docker

 Airflow is an incredible tool !
 It helps you manage complex workflow.
 I won't present the tool too much.
 Michal Karzynski did an awesome job at presenting Airflow and explaining how it work on his [blog](http://michal.karzynski.pl/blog/2017/03/19/developing-workflows-with-apache-airflow/).
-It definelty worth reading if you're not yet familiar with Airflow.
+It definitely worth reading if you're not yet familiar with Airflow.
 Thank you Michal !

 For our tutorial, let's use an awesome Airflow image and customize it for our need.
 We'll use the [puckel image](https://github.com/puckel/docker-airflow).
 But we need to tweak it a little bit for our use.
 Remember ?
 We would like to user this Airflow image to trigger our redis feeder on our local Kubernetes cluster.